Please ensure Javascript is enabled for purposes of website accessibility

 Spot market rates are subject to change in real time, depending on freight supply and demand.
 An increase in rates may be driven by a number of persistent, industry-wide challenges in trucking, such as driver shortage, capacity constraints, and rising operational costs.
 Spot rates are typically lower than the contract rates, which are negotiated between shippers and carriers for longer-term agreements.
 While contract rates are also influenced by economic outlook, freight volumes, truck utilization, and inflation, they are typically more consistent.
 Shippers can take advantage of contract rates to avoid market volatility and ensure they have capacity available at a stable rate when they need it.

-As rates rise, shippers are working to protect themselves by maintaining current contracts through the RFP cycle and bidding their entire network versus an individual lane.
+As rates rise and uncertainty around tariffs continue, shippers should solidify relationships with key carriers and keep mitigation strategies top of mind.
+Shippers are working to protect themselves by maintaining current contracts through the RFP cycle and bidding their entire network versus an individual lane.
 Maintaining strategic partnerships with carriers will help shippers navigate any volatility in 2025.

-However, if contract rates fall, shippers could face lower First Tender Acceptance (FTA) rates: the frequency with which first-awarded carriers accept shipment tenders.
-No matter the state of contract rates heading into H1 2025, shippers can maintain high FTA rates by building productive relationships at the lane level.
+While it’s expected that spot and contract rates will rise, shippers should continue working to maintain higher FTA rates by building productive relationships at the lane level.
 Carriers are more likely to accept a tender the longer a rate has been in place and benchmark a shipper’s network to pinpoint underpriced or overpriced lanes.

 Freight trucking rates are meticulously calculated through a dynamic process that accounts for a number of factors.
 These variables work together to create a comprehensive pricing structure that accurately reflects the complexities of modern freight transportation.